-ATTENTION: Install and ground per local and national codes.
+Install and ground per local and national codes.
 Consult qualified personnel with questions or if repairs are required.

-ATTENTION: To guard against personal injury and/or machine damage, assure that the following guidelines are followed:

-- Disconnect power before working on motor or driven equipment. - Motors with automatic thermal protectors will automatically restart when the protector temperature drops sufficiently.
-Do not use motors with automatic thermal protectors in applications where automatic restart will be hazardous to personnel or equipment. - Motors with manual thermal protectors may start unexpectedly after protector trips.
+- 1. Disconnect power before working on motor or driven equipment. - 2.
+Motors with automatic thermal protectors will automatically restart when the protector temperature drops sufficiently.
+Do not use motors with automatic thermal protectors in applications where automatic restart will be hazardous to personnel or equipment.

+3. Motors with manual thermal protectors may start unexpectedly after protector trips.
 If manual protector trips, disconnect motor from power line.
-After protector cools (five minutes or more) it can be reset and power may be applied to motor. - Discharge all capacitors before servicing motor. - Keep hands and clothing away from moving parts. - Never attempt to measure the temperature rise of a motor by touch.
-Temperature rise must be measured by thermometer, resistance, imbedded detector, or thermocouple. - Electrical repairs should be performed by trained and qualified personnel only. - Failure to follow instructions and safe electrical procedures could result in serious injury or death. - Ensure that safety guards are in use (if required).
+After protector cools (five minutes or more) it can be reset and power may be applied to motor.

+4. Discharge all capacitors before servicing motor.

+5. Always keep hands and clothing away from moving parts.

+6. Never attempt to measure the temperature rise of a motor by touch.
+Temperature rise must be measured by thermometer, resistance, imbedded detector, or thermocouple.

+7. Electrical repairs should be performed by trained and qualified personnel only.

+8. Failure to follow instructions and safe electrical procedures could result in serious injury or death.
+9. If safety guards are required, be sure the guards are in use.

 - 1. All wiring, fusing, and grounding must comply with National Electrical Codes and local codes. - 2.
 To determine proper wiring, rotation and voltage connections, refer to the information and diagram on the nameplate, separate connection plate or decal.
-If the plate or decal has been removed, contact manufacturer for assistance. - 3.
+If the plate or decal has been removed, contact Marathon Electric for assistance. - 3.
 Use the proper size of line current protection and motor controls as required by the National Electrical Code and local codes.
 Recommended use is 125% of full load amps as shown on the nameplate for motors with 40°C ambient and a service factor over 1.0.
 Recommended use is 115% of full load amps as shown on the nameplate for all other motors.
 Do not use protection with larger capacities than recommended.
 Three phase motors must have all three phases protected.